Erupting Hawaii volcano's alert level is lowered to 'watch'

 Erupting Hawaii volcano’s alert level is lowered to ‘watch’New

 HONOLULU (AP) — U.S. Geological Survey officials have lowered the alert level for a Hawaii volcano.
-They say they expect its latest eruption that began last week to remain confined to the summit of Kilauea volcano on the Big Island of Hawaii.
-Officials say that over the past several days, a thick layer of molten lava has accumulated as a lava lake at the base of the crater.
-The lava partially drowned vents, which resulted in subdued fountaining.
-Observatory officials lowered the alert level to “watch” and the aviation code to orange.
-They say that reflects “the less-hazardous nature of the ongoing eruption.”
+They expect Kilauea volcano’s latest eruption that began last week to remain confined to the summit and not endanger any communities.
+Officials had raised the volcano’s alert level to “warning” as they assessed the intensity of lava fountains and billowing clouds of volcanic gas.
+Officials say that over the past several days, a thick layer of molten lava has accumulated at the base of the crater.
+They lowered the alert level to “watch,” which they say reflects “the less-hazardous nature of the ongoing eruption.”